tikinson/tknbrd0/readme.md

 ![keeb](./photo/pcb.JPG)

  WPM and remix of [bongo cat animation](https://www.reddit.com/r/olkb/comments/h00a8b/i_made_an_oled_animation_of_bongo_cat_that/) is showing on my OLED (of course with picture of my cat instead of original one!).
 With encoders i can scroll my feed, and also fast forward/backward the YouTube videos by 5 seconds.
 Encoders is very interesting feature in keyboards and detailed explanation of this you can check in [QMK Docs](https://docs.qmk.fm/features/encoders).

+ #### important note: in first version of my schematics, unfortunately, encoders works not so stable as expected... sometimes for correct working keyboard must be rebooted.

 ## Keymap